 Our vets recommend cat water fountains for all cat owners.
-They say that fountains are proven to encourage cats to drink more, which consequently keeps cats healthy and less likely to develop infections.
+They say that fountains are proven to encourage cats to drink more, which consequently keeps cats healthy.
+Since filters help to keep the water clean, cats that drink from pet water fountains are also less likely to contract a water-borne illness.

 How much water should my cat drink per day?

-Your cat needs a daily amount of about 3.5 to 4.5 ounces of water.
-This number varies depending on their weight.
-Ask your vet to be sure.
-Another tip for getting more hydration is to try feeding your cat wet food instead of dry food.
-Wet food locks in more water and moisture.
+Your cat needs 3.5 to 4.5 ounces of water daily.
+This number varies depending on their weight, so you’ll need to ask your vet to be sure.
+Another tip is to try feeding your cat wet food, which contains a lot more water and moisture than dry alternatives.

 Why do cats like water fountains?

-Cats have a naturally low-thirst drive — but they love running water.
-That’s because natural water in the wild tends to be moving or running (like with a waterfall).
-Therefore, drinking from water fountains with running water feels instinctive to cats.
-Your cat’s hydration is important to their long term health.
-In general, you should try to pay attention to your cat’s daily water intake.
+Cats have a naturally low thirst drive — but they love running water.
+That’s because natural sources of water like streams tend to be moving or running, and a cat would usually avoid stagnant water.
+Therefore, drinking from water fountains feels instinctive to most cats.
+Your cat’s hydration is important to their long-term health.
+In general, you should try to pay close attention to your cat’s daily water intake.

 What’s the best material for a cat drinking fountain?